govindamandal/currencies/README.md

 # currencies

-The list of currecnies with numeric codes and exponents.
+The list of currencies with numeric codes and exponents.